nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 ## Decoding Embedded Data

-Some GCN notices contain HEALPix sky maps encoded as `base64`.
+Some GCN notices include HEALPix sky maps encoded in `base64`.
-The following code demonstrates how to extract, decode, and save the HEALPix FITS file from a received notice.
-Python's built-in [`base64`](https://docs.python.org/3/library/base64.html#base64.b64encode) module provides the `b64decode` method to simplify this task.
+The following code demonstrates how to extract, decode, and save the HEALPix data as a `.fits` file from a received notice.
+Python's built-in [`base64`](https://docs.python.org/3/library/base64.html#base64.b64encode) module provides the `b64decode` method to simplify the decoding process.

 ```python
 import base64